marian-nmt/marian-examples/wmt2017-transformer/README.md

 ## Results

-Running the complete script from start to end shoud results in numbers similar to the following numbers, improving on Edinburgh's system submission by 1.2 BLEU:
+Running the complete script from start to end should result in numbers similar to the following, improving on Edinburgh's system submission to WMT2017 by 1.2 BLEU:

 |System           | test2014 | test2015 | test2016 (valid) | test2017 |
 |-----------------|----------|----------|------------------|----------|